Sample Query Letter & Template Included

 If you are writing a series, then you should say so, much as I did in that sample letter above.
 Agents will like the fact that you recognise the series potential of your work and that you are committed to taking the steps needed to develop it.

 What you don’t want to do, is sound overly rigid or arrogant. (“I have completed the first four novels in my Lords of the Silver Sword series, and have got complete chapter outlines for the next 11 titles.
 I am looking for a publisher who will commit fully to the series.” — if you write something like that, agents are likely to reject you out of hand.)

 Your overall letter should not run to more than one page.
-(Except that non-fiction and literary authors can give themselves maybe a page and a half).
+(Except that non-fiction and literary authors can give themselves maybe a page and a half, maybe two).
 And that’s it.